How does broadband actually work?

 Wires and fibres

 Thankfully there are better options for most of us.
-The two main options for home broadband are ADSL and cable, or optical fibre.
+Up until now, the two main options for home broadband are ADSL and cable, or optical fibre.

 Broadband delivered by cable is a totally different proposition.
 Rather than using copper cables to bring the data into your living room, cable broadband is delivered down an optical fibre cable.
 This has several advantages: speeds are faster, as the composition of the wires means that the signal degrades less – and the single cable can handle landline phone and TV signal as well, meaning everything can be delivered down one pipe.